 In line with the world’s transition towards digitalisation, the securitisation process of ownership of assets such as goods, physical objects or rights is rapidly evolving as well.
 Instead of a "physical" document, a digital token is programmed to represent certain circumstances under certain conditions in digital form.
 An example is holding the rights to an asset: who an asset belongs to when certain parameters are met.

-As outlined in lesson 13 of the Bitpanda Academy’s intermediate section, blockchain technology provides the foundations for issuing digital tokens: utility tokens on the one hand, and security tokens on the other.
+Blockchain technology provides the foundations for issuing digital tokens: utility tokens on the one hand, and security tokens on the other.
 A utility token may grant rights to receive preferential treatment to a type of special service or to redeem it.
 A security token, also referred to as an “investment token” or “equity token”, is tied to a securities offering as defined in the Howey Test.

 Smart contracts allow for instantaneous and decentralised settlement.